 Oxford Dictionary of English defines the adjective, "convincing", as "capable of causing someone to believe that something is true".
-Accordingly, a convincing support for a thesis statement is the one by which someone can come to believe that the thesis statement is true.
+Accordingly, a convincing support for the central idea is the one by which someone can come to believe that the central idea is true.